hdNguyenPTR/Faeluria-Card-Game/README.md

 # Faeluria

-The group get inspriation from the game "Slay the Spire"
+The group get inspriation from the game "Slay the Spire" The group include Jenny Hu and Ellie Siou

 ## Framework
 Spritekit is the officaly game engine